U.S. Space & Rocket Center, One Tranquility Base, Huntsville, AL 35805 • (256) 837-3400 • 1-800-637-7223

 Quality educational films presented in 3D with Xpand active 3D glasses.

-*Please note: To purchase a National Geographic Theater ticket only (without museum admission) please acquire your ticket at the main museum ticket desk 30 minutes prior to show time.
+To purchase a National Geographic Theater ticket only (without museum admission) please acquire your ticket at the main museum ticket desk 30 minutes prior to show time.
 National Geographic Theater ticket holders may access the theater through the Davidson Center entrance only.
 Museum access is not available for National Geographic Theater ticket only holders.
-If tickets are purchased online, please call 256-721-7198 before arrival to ensure entrance into the Davidson Center.
+If tickets are purchased online, please call 256-721-7198 before arrival to insure entrance into the Davidson Center.

 Pandas The Journey Home Runtime: 45 Minutes